Jukebox History 1888-1913

 Concerning coin shutes the manufacturers had searched for years for a stable rejector that could detect false coins and token for use in various coin-op amusement machines.
 The first company to introduce a special music token for coin-op phonographs was in fact the New York Phonograph Company in 1890 (token for the Albert K. Keller styled phonographs).
 However, a good and reliable rejector was not available until Thomas Vincent Skelly developed and patented his version in 1907.
 Another even more reliable type was developed by German born mechanical engineer Henry Koch, who sold the patents to The Regina Music Box Company of Rahway, New Jersey.
 The coin rejector by Henry Koch was used in the successful Style 100 Automatic Reginaphone produced in 1905 until 1911 and the following Hexaphone models, Style 101 through Style 104, which became rather popular throughout the acoustic era.
 The 6-selection Hexaphone introduced by Regina in 1909 and produced until 1921 (Hexa-prefix from Greek meaning Six) was probably the most popular 'nickel-in-the-slot' phonograph of the acoustic era on the American market with a production run of at least 6,000 machines.

-In Europe there were several good coin-op salon gramophones on the market during the period from around 1900 until 1913.
+In Europe there were several reliable coin-op salon gramophones on the market during the period from around 1900 until 1913.
 The best known of these machines today are Le Ogerphone, Le Ramophone, and Le Concert Automatique Française, which were produced on license by different French companies, mainly for the local market.
 The German gramophones with coin slots were often table-top type models that could be installed in very small locations.
 One company in particular, Deutsche Grammophon-Aktiengesellschaft in Berlin, made some nice coin operated 6- or 12-selection gramophones in the years after 1904.
-Those machines were produced according to patents by Clarence Vogt, but later (in 1906) the patents were assigned to the big company G&T in London.
+Those machines were developed according to patents by the American engineer Clarence Vogt, living for several years in Berlin, but in 1906 the patents were assigned to the company G&T (Gramophone & Typewriter Co.) in London.
 At the time there were also a few tall German coin-op music cabinets on the market, like for example the Orchester made by Original-Musikwerke in Leipzig, but most of those music cabinets were installed only in large dance halls.

 A destinctive mark of most European style machines was that they often played Pathé 'hill-and-dale' records, which were phono-cut.
 They were played with a rounded needle in contrary to the ordinary needle-cut records.
-By using a rounded needle instead of a pointed one the wear of the records was less noticeable, and especially the French models were suitable for public use.
-In the cabinet below the mechanism of the salon gramophones shelves for extra records could be found in order to give the patron an option.
+By using a rounded needle instead of a pointed one the wear of the records was less noticeable, and especially the French arcade gramophones were suitable for public use.
+In the cabinet below the mechanism of the salon gramophones shelves for extra records could be found to give the patron an option, but this was not the case with the arcade versions.

 The many different types of automatic or semi-automatic phonographs with coin slots certainly were important for the promotion of music to the public during the decades before home phonographs and gramophones could be owned by everybody.